-In addition to assets, the statement of financial position reports a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Financial Position reports a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and therefore will not be recognized as an expense or expenditure until that period.
-The District has six items that meet this criterion - unamortized bond refunding charges, accumulated decrease in fair value of hedging derivative, pension and OPEB deferrals, contributions made to the pension plan, and other post-employment benefits plan in the 2020 fiscal year.
-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+The District has six items that meet this criterion - unamortized bond refunding charges, accumulated decrease in fair value of hedging derivative, pension and OPEB deferrals, contributions made to the pension plan, and other postemployment benefits plan in the 2021 Fiscal Year.

+In addition to liabilities, the Statement of Financial Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
 The District has two items that meets the criterion for this category - deferrals of pension and OPEB expense that result from the implementation of GASB Statement 68 and 75.